lawrencebii/TENSORS/README.md

 NB ..There are other approaches to pooling, such as min pooling, which takes the smallest pixel value from the pool, and average pooling, which takes the overall average value.
+# BUILDING A CNN TO DISTINGUISH BETWEEN HORSES AND HUMAN
+USING ImageDataGenerator -> ensure that the directory has the set of the named subdirectories